Gokuldroid/Gokuldroid.github.io/contents/posts/2020-04-22-show-me-your-projects-graveyard.md

 **Syllabus app**

 My first widely used android app by my college friends.
 An app containing all my college syllabus.
-It had tab view and dropdown and lots of text views.
-I didn't know about DB and content management system.
-So I hardcoded all data into android layouts (each subject, each semester everything.....). that's shit lots of work.
+It had tab view and dropdown view and lots of text views.
+I didn't know about DB and content management system when I developed this app.
+So I hardcoded all data into android layouts (every subject, every semester had a xml layout). that's shit lots of work.
 But I got lots of positive reviews.
 I released my app on Facebook as I didn't have a play store account at that time.
 It is deeply buried in [FB feed](https://www.facebook.com/gokul.prabhu.droid/). you can search for it if you're bored.

 ***Tools used: Java, eclipse with ADT plugin***